- Replicating schemas to new databases

 Click Sync Schema in the left sidebar.
 Select

-as the source and click Next. -
+hr_prodas the source and click Next.

 Select

-as the target database and click Select. -
+hr_prod_2as the target database and click Select.

 Review the calculated schema differences and generated DDL statements.
 Click Preview Issue.